 To find out about the best places to visit in Norway in winter, read on – as I am about to spill the beans about where to go and what to see in the cold winter months.

 Even though most travelers to Norway visit in summer, a trip to Norway in the winter gives you a totally different perspective of what the country has to offer.

-Understandably, a lot of people hesitate to visit Norway during the colder months of the year due to the misconception that Scandinavia is unbearably cold and sees very little sunlight in winter.
+Understandably, many people hesitate to visit Norway during the colder months of the year due to the misconception that Scandinavia is unbearably cold and sees very little sunlight in winter.

-However, what most don’t know, though, is that Norway doesn’t get as cold as most believe thanks to the Atlantic Gulf Stream that keeps temperatures bearable.
+However, most don’t know, though, that Norway doesn’t get as cold as most believe, thanks to the Atlantic Gulf Stream that keeps temperatures bearable.

 Plus, the permanent twilight only stays for a small percentage of winter.
-As long as you make sure to plan your trip to Norway around them and to pack the right clothes, you’re in for a trip of a lifetime!
+As long as you plan your trip to Norway around them and pack the right clothes, you’re in for a trip of a lifetime!